earthlycoder/GenrePrediction/README.md

 # GenrePrediction
-Predict the genre of a given Story line.
+Predicts the genre of a given Story line.